 But just like everything else in life, you should take what I say and what anyone else says with a grain of salt until you can judge for yourself.
 I think if you were to personally speak with 99% of residents they would say that these issues don’t affect them at all.
 Either they are happily married, in a committed (monogamous) relationship, or just use plain old common sense (and protection) in their extra curricular activities.

 I’m sure most people would agree that anytime you mix single adults and alcohol, things will happen.
 Yes, folks, even in The Villages.
 Do I think that most news articles and books sensationalize the issue for the sake of creating more page views and sales?

 Sometimes people forget just how big The Villages is.
-81,000 people is not a small community by any stretch.
+125,000+ people is not a small community by any stretch.
 Take just about any other city/town/community in the country of that size and I’m sure you will find that sex, drugs, alcohol are all available in certain quantities there too.
-Have you seen Sunset Daze, the reality show about life in the Sun City communities in Arizona?

 I think it just interests people more because these aren’t the kinds of activities you’d expect to hear retirees partaking in, even if its just a small percentage of the population.
 Everyone thinks a retirement community should be all lemonade and shuffle board.
 But these are real people you’re talking about.
 To my knowledge they are built and wired up the same way as people everywhere else.